dedelala/disco/README.md

 ### cue

-A `Cue` is a command that expands to one or more commands, with a slug and a friendly name for the Web UI.
+A `Cue` is slice of command with a slug and a friendly name for the Web UI.

 ```yaml
 Cue: